Integrated Watershed Management

 NVCA - IWMP Overview of Existing Issues (pdf - 650kb) - This document summarizes the watershed issues identified through the Watershed Characterization Report (above).
 It then outlines how stakeholders, the technical study team and NVCA staff developed strategies in response to these issues.
 These initial strategies will form the basis for the list of recommended strategies being developed for the final IWMP report.
 Note that the appendices from this report are available upon request to NVCA.
 Nottawasga Valley IWMP 2019 (pdf - 8.8 MB) - Developed over an 18-month period, the IWMP will guide efforts to maintain and enhance the watershed’s natural heritage resources.
 The plan was approved by the NVCA's board of directors at their June 2019 meeting.

 Sector & Public Input

 Talking to other groups and gathering their input is an important part of the IWM planning process.
-Municipalities, counties and indigenous communities have been invited to engage in the process.
+Municipalities, counties and indigenous communities were invited to engage in the process.
 Key stakeholders from a variety of sectors including, but not limited to, agriculture, development, environment and business are being consulted throughout the process.

 Questions about the IWM plan and process should be directed to